 TOBY JONES: It’s symptomatic of the war more generally, in that the United States has proven mostly incapable of managing the political forces that are driving violence in both of those two places.
 It’s unwilling to sacrifice its alliances for whatever — however it defines its interests in the region.
-In the case of Saudi Arabia, it’s both because the US considers Saudi Arabia to be a stabilizing ally, perhaps ironically, given its role in destabilizing Iraq, and Pakistan similarly in Central Asia.
-So the inability of the United States to manage its political affairs at this point shouldn’t come as much of a surprise, but I think that’s the lesson, also, about the question of addressing Saudi fighters in Iraq, is that the US has been disinterested, more inclined to talk about Iran and the regional threat that Iran allegedly represents than the details on the ground.
+In the case of Saudi Arabia, it’s both because the U.S. considers Saudi Arabia to be a stabilizing ally, perhaps ironically, given its role in destabilizing Iraq, and Pakistan similarly in Central Asia.
+So the inability of the United States to manage its political affairs at this point shouldn’t come as much of a surprise, but I think that’s the lesson, also, about the question of addressing Saudi fighters in Iraq, is that the U.S. has been disinterested, more inclined to talk about Iran and the regional threat that Iran allegedly represents than the details on the ground.

-AMY GOODMAN: Toby Jones, can you talk about the prisoners who have just been released from Guantanamo to Saudi Arabia, like Dossary and then the Lackawanna Six, the people Upstate New York in Buffalo, the Yemenis who were arrested?
+AMY GOODMAN: Toby Jones, can you talk about the prisoners who have just been released from Guantanamo to Saudi Arabia, like Dossary and then the Lackawanna Six, the people upstate New York in Buffalo, the Yemenis who were arrested?

 TOBY JONES: Well, I mean, the number of Saudis in detention in Guantanamo is decreasing steadily over time.
 They’re being repatriated, released back into Saudi custody.
 So that number is diminishing.
 What’s happening to those former detainees in Saudi Arabia is unclear.
 Some of them are being tried, others are being released into the care of their families.
 Their fates after that is unknown.
 That reflects more generally Saudi Arabia’s handling of the militant question more generally, in which it attempts to sort of regenerate or rescue militants from their radical ways.

-With respect to Dossary’s trip to Upstate New York, you know, my understanding is that he, according to the Washington Post, gave some rousing talks to audiences in Lackawanna, and, of course, we have six alleged members of al-Qaeda from New York who have been arrested and gained quite some notoreity.
+With respect to Dossary’s trip to upstate New York, you know, my understanding is that he, according to The Washington Post, gave some rousing talks to audiences in Lackawanna, and, of course, we have six alleged members of al-Qaeda from New York who have been arrested and gained quite some notoriety.
 I can’t speak specifically to Dossary’s role in any of that.
 I’m not familiar with his personal experiences in the region, but I think that it shouldn’t be surprising that the detainees and others have traveled back and forth and globally to preach radical messages.
 That doesn’t necessarily indict him or any of the other detainees with specific acts of militancy or terrorism.

 AMY GOODMAN: And Vice President Cheney going to Saudi Arabia, what is his connection with Saudi Arabia and Saudi Arabia’s concerns in Iraq right now not wanting troops to be pulled out?